rackerlabs/docs-cloud-dns/api-docs/v2/api-operations/methods/GET_listExportedZone_v2__account_id__zones_tasks_exports__uuid_id__export_zones.rst

     ns.example.com.
 IN A  10.0.0.1
     mail.example.com.
 IN A  10.0.0.2

-Notice how the SOA and NS records are replaced with the DNS server(s).
+Notice that the SOA and NS records are replaced with the DNS servers.

-This operation does not return a response body.
+The body returned by this operation is an exported zone file.